 His life and work

-Drexler and his then-wife Christine Peterson helped put up the Foresight Institute in 1986 and the main goal was to prepare for the eventual manufacturing and use of nanotechnology.
-It was in 2002 that the husband and wife team ended their marriage of 21 years and today, Drexler is no longer a member of the institute they put up.
-However, he did join Nanorex in 2005 which is a company that specializes in molecular engineering software and he became the Chief Technical Advisor.
-A year later, he married a former investment banker named Rosa Wang.
+Drexler and his then-wife Christine Peterson helped found the Foresight Institute in 1986; its main goal was to prepare for the eventual manufacturing and use of nanotechnology.
+In 2002 the husband and wife team ended their marriage of 21 years.
+Drexler joined Nanorex in 2005, a company that specializes in molecular engineering software as chief technical advisor.
+A year later, he married former investment banker, Rosa Wang.

-It is safe to say that K. Eric Drexler was quite passionate about MNT but it just so happened that Nobel Prize winner Richard Smalley wasn’t too into the idea and he even went as far as to criticize Drexler’s ideas.
+It is safe to say that K. Eric Drexler is passionate about molecular nanotechnology (MNT) however Nobel Prize winner Richard Smalley wasn’t convinced with the idea and criticize Drexler’s views.
 In Smalley’s 2001 article in the Scientific American, he argued that “fat fingers” were the reason why MNT was impossible.
-He went on to argue that the nanomachines everyone envisioned would have to be more like chemical enzymes and not the assemblers Drexler imagined and even then, they would only work on water.
-Drexler countered these criticisms by saying that they were nothing more than straw man arguments but had no further replies from Smalley.
-In December 2003 though, Drexler did have his vindication because Ray Kurzweil dedicated four whole pages in his book to debunk Smalley’s theories and prove that Drexler’s ideas on MNT were in fact practicable and were already being put to use.
+He went on to argue that the nano machines everyone envisioned would have to be more like chemical enzymes and not the assemblers Drexler imagined and even then, they would only work on water.

-Smalley may not believe in what Drexler has to propose but Science fiction writers and fans all over the world have fallen in love with the idea of nanotechnology and Drexler was even mentioned in the Diamond Age which is a sci-fi book that is about society in the future that makes use of nanotechnology almost every day.
-In the book Decipher, written by Stel Pavlou Drexler is mentioned and the same goes for the novel Excavation written by James Rollins where he referenced Drexler’s Engines of Creation.
+Smalley may not believe in what Drexler has to propose but Science fiction writers and fans all over the world have fallen in love with the idea of nanotechnology and an example is “The Diamond Age”, a 1995 sci-fi book that is about society in the future that makes use of nanotechnology almost every day.